yazdipour/text-to-sql-seoss-t5/README.md

 ```
 $ make train
 ```
 The model will be trained on the Spider dataset by default.

-To run it on Datasaur, change in configs/train.json the field 'model-name-or-path' to 'datasaur' To enable Foreign Keys Serialization, set "schema_serialization_with_foreign_keys" to true To enable Schema Augumentation, set "schema_serialization_with_db_description" to true
+To run it on Datasaur, change in configs/train.json the field 'model-name-or-path' to 'datasaur'

+To enable Foreign Keys Serialization, set in the same config file to "schema_serialization_with_foreign_keys" to true

+To enable Schema Augumentation, set in the same config file to "schema_serialization_with_db_description" to true

 ### Evaluation